IPL-UV/IPL-UV.github.io/content/people/alumni/helena_burriel.md

   img: helena.webp
 ---

-At ISP I built virtual worlds of controlled spatial arrangement to study the effects of occlusion, perspective and view point in 2D shape statistics.
+At ISP, I built virtual worlds of controlled spatial arrangement to study the effects of occlusion, perspective, and viewpoint in 2D shape statistics.